Concordium/concordium-ledger-app/governance-app/doc/ins_update_cooldown_parameters.md

 3. **Pool owner cooldown**: Shows the pool owner cooldown value.
 4. **Delegator cooldown**: Shows the delegator cooldown value.
 5. **Sign/Decline**: User can approve or reject the transaction.

-## Display Format

-The Ledger will display the following information to the user:

-- **Update type**: The human-readable update type (always shown after the review screen).
-- **Pool owner cooldown**: The pool owner cooldown in seconds.
-- **Delegator cooldown**: The delegator cooldown in seconds.